martynbiz/n4s/README.md

 # N4S Links

-This hijax links and forms and performs AJAX requests instead.
+Instead of reloading the entire HTML, images, CSS and JavaScript, this library allows every link and form to load new HTML using AJAX.
+This means CSS and JavsScript doesn't need to be re- rendered by updating the HTML only.
+This results in faster page loads, and less bandwidth required.
 It is is customizable too so can be catered to different requirements.

 ## Getting started ##

-The following is all that is required to hijax links and forms
+The following is all that is required to hijack links and form submissions:

 ```javascript
 $(function() {